 - FT reported VEB, the state-owned Russian bank whose chairman, Gorkov, met clandestinely with Kushner, has no banking license or capital, and is essentially a special-purpose vehicle to support the Kremlin’s priorities.

 - Kushner retained Abbe Lowell, one of the country’s leading criminal defense attorneys, to represent him in the special counsel probe.

 - WAPO reported Manafort retroactively filed as a foreign agent on Tuesday for $17.1 million in payments received by his firm between 2012–2014 from a pro-Russia political party that controlled Ukraine’s government.

 - Also in the filing, Manafort revealed that in 2013 he met with CA Rep. Dana Rohrabacher, an outspoken pro-Russia advocate.

 - Roll Call reported that Manafort donated to Rohrabacher three days after their meeting.

 - ABC reported Congressional investigators will question Trump’s longtime bodyguard, Keith Schiller, who now serves as a WH aide, as part of their Russia probe.
 Schiller delivered Comey’s termination letter in person.

-- Miami Herald reported on Igor Zorin, a Russian government official who, on his $75k bureaucrat’s salary, purchased three units at the ritzy Trump Palace in South Florida worth $5.4mm.
+- Miami Herald reported on Igor Zorin, a Russian government official who, on his $75k bureaucrat’s salary, purchased three units at the ritzy Trump Palace in South Florida worth $5.4 million.

 - CNN reported Trump’s own advisers are struggling to convince him that Russia still poses a threat.

-- Further, even as the IC continues to brief him on Russian interference, Trump has not convened any meetings on Russian meddling.
+- Further, even as the intelligence community continues to brief him on Russian interference, Trump has not convened any meetings on Russian meddling.